Skip to content

 Moldova

 Since the beginning of the crisis, more than 535,000 Ukrainian refugees have crossed into Moldova.
 Our Rapid Response Team is on the ground in Moldova and is working with our local partners to support the intake of refugees into Moldova.
 We began by working to distribute food and hygiene items to refugees in Moldova, setting up on the Ukrainian border to provide immediate assistance to entering refugees and procuring additional items required by temporary shelters as they emerged.
-Our ready to eat meal program has distributed more than 12,980 meals to refugees in transit at local train stations, as well as to refugees staying in shelters.
+Our ready to eat meal program distributed more than 12,980 meals to refugees in transit at local train stations, as well as to refugees staying in shelters.

 We have set up an emergency food kit program in Moldova whereby kits are assembled which contain locally procured, culturally appropriate staple foods including rice, beans, potatoes and cabbage.
 These kits are then distributed to Ukrainian refugees and Moldovan host families, with some being transported back across the border to Odesa.
-We have distributed more than 152,100 of these kits in Moldova and sent an additional 650 kits across the border into Ukraine.
-We are have also distributed 8,100 Family Emergency Kits in the rural areas surrounding Chisinau, providing access to clean drinking water and essential hygiene items to families who have relocated there.
+We have distributed more than 259,000 of these kits in Moldova and sent an additional 650 kits across the border into Ukraine.
+We have also distributed 8,820 Family Emergency Kits in the rural areas surrounding Chisinau, providing access to clean drinking water and essential hygiene items to families who have relocated there.

 Hot meals being served to Ukrainian refugees crossing the Moldovan border